hphelion/documentation/community/community.faq.md

 ####Does it include an operating system (OS)? #### {#includeOS}

 Yes.
-It includes an integrated Linux&#174; host OS, hardened and tested for OpenStack cloud.
+It includes an integrated Linux&#174; host OS, hardened and tested for OpenStack.

-####Is the HP Helion OpenStack Community edition upgradable? #### {#upgrade}
+####Is the HP Helion OpenStack Community edition upgradeable? #### {#upgrade}

 Yes.
 Customers who begin with HP Helion OpenStack Community edition can migrate to larger, enterprise-grade installations using full HP Helion OpenStack.

-####Can HP Helion OpenStack Community edition be run on non-HP hardware? #### {#nonhphardware}
+####Can HP Helion OpenStack Community be run on non-HP hardware? #### {#nonhphardware}

 Yes, provided the hardware meets the minimum specification.
-HP will be working with HP Helion Community edition users to develop a list of third-party hardware on which the distribution is known to run.
+HP will be working with HP Helion Community edition users to develop a list of third party hardware on which the distribution is known to run.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>

 ##Support and additional resources

-####Are HP support services included with HP Helion OpenStack Community edition? #### {#supportservices}
+####Are HP support services included with HP Helion OpenStack Community? #### {#supportservices}

-No. An optional paid support contract from HP is available for purchase; since July 22nd.
+No. An optional paid support contract from HP is available for purchase, starting July 22nd.

 ####What support options are available? #### {#supportoptions}

-HP Helion OpenStack Community edition will be covered by Foundation Care Support Service at an additional cost.
-Customers interact with experts in [HP's Global Cloud Center of Excellence](http://h20427.www2.hp.com/campaign/hp-cloud-centre-of-excellence/ap/en/index.html) as the single source of support and accountability.
+HP Helion OpenStack Community will be covered by Foundation Care Support Service at an additional cost.
+Customers interact with experts in [HP's Global Cloud Center of Excellence](http://h20427.www2.hp.com/campaign/hp-cloud-centre-of-excellence/ap/en/index.html) as single source of support and accountability.

-* Access to HP Helion OpenStack technical experts, tools, and best practices
+* Access to HP OpenStack technical experts, tools and best practices
 * HP Helion OpenStack Community edition software support
 * Installation advisory support
 * Help with software features and operational support